-|Access Metaphore||Like files in a file system||Persistent Hashmap||Key-values, HBase API||Relational|
+|Access metaphore||Like files in a file system||Persistent hashmap||Key-values, HBase API||Relational|

 |Read||Have to copy to local disk||Filter objects on property||Scan rows||SELECT rows|

-|Write||One file||Put Object||Put row||INSERT rows|
+|Write||One file||Put object||Put row||INSERT rows|

-|Update Granularity||An object (a "file")||Attribute||Row||Field|
+|Update granularity||An object (a "file")||Attribute||Row||Field|

 |Usage||Store blobs||Structured data from web

-and mobile applications
+and mobile apps

 |No-Ops, high throughput,

 scalable, flattened data